Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 In October of 1962, the United States became aware of this.
 Immediately Kennedy took action against Russia, requesting a naval blockade in Cuba and imposing a quarantine against all weapons heading there.
-Thirteen days later, the missiles were removed by the Russians.
+Thirteen days later, the Russians removed the missiles.

-Kennedy persuaded the Soviet Union, Great Britain, and the United States to sign the Test Ban Treaty of 1963, which prohibited nuclear testing on Earth, in order to protect the atmosphere and in hopes to keep peace.
-This would be the last significant thing he did in office.
+Kennedy persuaded the Soviet Union, Great Britain, and the United States to sign the Test Ban Treaty of 1963, which prohibited nuclear testing on Earth to protect the atmosphere and in hopes of keeping the peace, which would be the last significant thing he did in office.

 Six weeks later, the President toured Texas, giving speeches throughout.
 In Dallas on November 22, 1963, JFK was shot while riding in a motorcade by an assassin hidden in a building nearby.
 Since the gunshot was in his head, he died only minutes later.
 He barely was in office for one thousand days.
 He remains the youngest President to die while in office, at the age of 46.

 - Due to being ill as a child, including having Addison's disease.
 He received last rights four times, the last time was the day of his assassination.